 Your contact details

 This is arguably one of the most important parts of your listing.
-Make sure you list a valid contact detail and that you regularly check it!
+Make sure you list valid contact details and that you regularly check it!
 For example, some apps like Gumtree or eBay will give you push notifications (if enabled) if you have been contacted.
-Otherwise you will need to check your phone for SMS or missed calls, or your email inbox for inquiries from potential buyers.
+Otherwise you will need to check your phone for an SMS or missed calls, or your email inbox for inquiries from potential buyers.

 How to negotiate